-You're too busy and hackers know it
+You're busy - and hackers know it

-Running a start-up or small business can be stressful.
+Running a startup or small business can be stressful.
 With long days and sleepless nights, who has time to think about data security?
 Let's face it, you have a lot on your plate and you haven't spent much time making sure you're protected.

 Lack of cyber security expertise

-Small businesses often don't allocate enough resources to deploy strong firewalls and updated security patches, resulting in loss of important information if faced with an attack.
+Small businesses often don't allocate enough resource to deploy strong firewalls and updated security patches, resulting in loss of important information if faced with an attack.
 Cyber security is a complex and multi-faceted issue, that requires the right technology and the right policies and processes in place.

 Lack of specialist legal expertise

-Unlike large organisations who have the budget to hire an entire law and compliance department, you probably don't have any dedicated expertise internally.
+Unlike large organisations, who have the budget to hire an entire law and compliance department, you probably don't have any dedicated expertise internally.
 As a result, you may be overlooking your responsibilities around handling data.